kid-on-github/heads-up/README.md

 1. Create a new Firebase project.
 2. Make sure to enable the Google sign-in method in the Firebase console.
+3. Make sure to update the config in `function_utilities` and save it without the `example`.
 ### Run the project locally

 1. Install dependencies with `npm install`.